Sinaruu/sinaruu/README.md

 # 💫 About Me:
-## Hi there 👋<br><br>I am currently studying Computer Engineering in college and am very passionate about programming in various languages (but mostly in Java, though!).<br><br>This profile will store my best projects at the time, and I hope you can find something inspiring for yourself if you are also studying programming.<br><br>If you're interested, you can find my other projects on Roblox - [link](https://www.roblox.com/users/267422670/profile)<br><br>Feel free to reach out if you have any questions or critiques.<br>
+Hi there 👋<br><br>I am currently studying Computer Engineering in college and am very passionate about programming in various languages.<br><br>This profile will store my best projects at the time, and I hope you can find something inspiring for yourself if you are also studying programming.<br><br>If you're interested, you can find my other projects on Roblox - [link](https://www.roblox.com/users/267422670/profile)<br><br>Feel free to reach out if you have any questions or critiques.<br>

 # 💻 Tech Stack: